For more information contact:

 Acquiring Equipment Under Federal Agreements

-Before obtaining an equipment item for use on a sponsored project, departmental personnel are responsible for assuring that the transaction is appropriate.
+Before purchasing or procuring equipment with funding from a sponsored project, department personnel (i.e., Principal Investigator, Grant Manager) are responsible for assuring that the transaction is appropriate.
 The following criteria are to be evaluated:

 - Prepurchase screening requirements.